robmoffat/k9/docs/sprints/sprint_011.md

 - this means converting our displayers to use SVG rather than Graphics2D.
 DONE
 - Test against SVG content, make sure it's deterministic.
 DONE
 - In order that we can properly take advantage of fills, we need to start using SVG as the output format.
 DONE
 - "Common" section of the diagram, containing things to reference.
+DONE
 - Better to get this out of the way early.